RoboPhred/oni-save-parser/README.md

 # oni-save-parser

 Parses and writes save data from Oxygen Not Included.
-Supports NodeJS and (eventually) Web.
+Supports NodeJS and Web (with polyfills).

-Currently under development
+This is a utility library for editing saves.
+If you are looking for a way to edit your save files, you can do so using [Duplicity](https://github.com/RoboPhred/oni-duplicity).

 ## Game Compatibility